andrewcooke/pytyp/pytyp.rst

 Parametric Polymorphism
 .......................

-Since we started with data structurs we have already addressed this:
+Since we started with data structures we have already addressed this:
 ``Seq(x)`` is polymorphic in ``x``, for example.
 However, it's worth drawing attention to an important point: **polymorphism occurs naturally in Python data structures at the level of instances, not classes**.
 This contrasts with